dendronhq/dendron-site/vault/dendron.topic.pod.builtin.github-issue.import.md

 ## Summary

-The Github Issue Import Pod imports all the issues of a github repository into your selected vault as notes.
+The GitHub Issue Import Pod imports all the issues of a GitHub repository into your selected vault as notes.
-The import config has additional options to select the owner, repository, and status of the github issues.
+The import config has additional options to select the owner, repository, and status of the GitHub issues.

 ## Authentication

-To communicate with the Github server, you'll need an OAuth token with the right scopes.
+To communicate with the GitHub server, you'll need an OAuth token with the right scopes.
 Follow the steps in [Creating a personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create a token.
 The scopes you require depends on the type of data you're trying to request, you can even select all and you are good to go.